About Lisa Greene, M.A., CFLE

 As the co-author of an award-winning book with Dr. Cline, Lisa is honored to join the ranks of a very small number of authors who are published by Love and Logic.
 She travels around the country presenting to hospitals and non-profit organizations.

-Lisa lives with family and dog near Seattle, WA.
+Lisa lives with family near Seattle, WA.
 For fun, she loves the outdoors, photography, writing, travel and spending time with family and friends.